Lloyds Bank sale of TSB stake shows demand for UK banks

-LONDON Lloyds Banking Group (LLOY.L) has sold a further 11.5 percent stake in TSB TSB.L in a 161 million pound ($262.5 million) share placing to investors that required no discount to the market price following strong demand.
+LONDON Lloyds Banking Group has sold a further 11.5 percent stake in TSB in a 161 million pound share placing to investors that required no discount to the market price following strong demand.

 Lloyds said it sold 57.5 million shares at 280 pence, leaving it with a 50 percent stake in the smaller bank.
 It is a further step towards meeting a deadline to sell all of TSB by the end of 2015 - set by European regulators as a condition of Lloyds' government rescue during the financial crisis.